jfjlaros/simpleRPC/docs/protocol.rst

 The device will respond with a header and a list of method descriptions delimited by an end of string signature (``\0``).
-The list is terminated by an additional end of line signature.
+The list is terminated by an additional end of string signature.
 The header format is given in the following table.

 .. list-table:: Header format.